Pronature Holistic Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effects of the peas, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a notable amount of meat.

 Without the possibility of this product containing ethoxyquin, we would have been compelled to award it a higher rating.